Adopt A Pet

 Adoption fee(s) for dogs and cats includes the following: Spay/Neuter if required, vet care at shelter as needed, most vaccinations, high quality diet while at shelter, worming, and flea treatment if necessary.

-A $25 hold fee can be placed for animals by approved adopters only.
+A $25 hold fee can be placed for animals for approved adoptions only.
 The $25 hold fee will be applied toward the full adoption fee when the adopted pet is picked up.
 The hold fee will be forfeited if the animal is not picked up within 24 hours.

 Depending on where you reside, dog licenses are required in Island County.
 If you are located within the city limits of Oak Harbor, Coupeville, or Langley, please contact the city directly to purchase your dog license, as they administer their own programs.